Did an eBay VeRO suspension bring you here?

 - We've also seen recommendations that you should only list items that are already in eBay's catalog, because those listings are exempt from VeRO violations; they've already been approved for sale. eBay's catalog is still small compared to Amazon's, so this may limit the items you can select for Amazon to eBay dropshipping.
 You may also need brand approval to sell some of eBay's catalog items, which should tip you off to the fact that the brand will flag your listing for a VeRO violation if you list it!

-Looking for a free eBay VeRO checker?Competitors that claim to have the largest or most comprehensive list of VeRO brands are limited to the data that they've collected from their own sellers.
+Looking for a free eBay VeRO item checker?Competitors that claim to have the largest or most comprehensive list of VeRO on eBay are limited to the data that they've collected from their own sellers getting busted on eBay.
 Every dropshipping software's VeRO data is siloed in this way: one of their sellers must suffer a hit in order for their software to build a better VeRO banned brands list.
 The most robust dropshippers on the internet come to PriceYak once they've scaled past a 20,000 listings because the repricers of our competitors start to fail catastrophically on stores with many listings.
 Big dropshippers understand the risks of using low quality software, which is why they all eventually move to PriceYak.
 This is how we are confident that PriceYak has the largest VeRO list between dropshipping software competitors.

 Stay safe out there, and as always, happy dropshipping!